reinhart1010/nix/docs/en/common/lb.md

 ---
 # lb

-A tool for managing a blog contained in the current directory.
+Manage a blog contained in the current directory.
 Drafts and posts to operate on are selected interactively when running the commands.
 More information: <https://github.com/LukeSmithxyz/lb>.